fourjuaneight/blog/content/posts/procastinating.md

 ---
 title: On Procrastinating
+description: "Have you ever gone down one of those online rabbit holes and end up on r/disneyvacation for some odd reason?
+Yeah, me neither.
+For a lot of us, procrastinating is the norm and getting some work done is the accomplishment of the day.
+I have no idea how to solve that problem.
+And that's not what this post is about.
+But let's talk about it anyways."
 date: 2017-07-23
 tags:
   - productivity
 draft: false
 ---

 Have you ever gone down one of those online rabbit holes and end up on [r/disneyvacation](https://www.reddit.com/r/disneyvacation/) for some odd reason?
 Yeah, me neither.
-For a lot of us procrastinating is the norm and getting some work done is the accomplishment of the day.
+For a lot of us, procrastinating is the norm and getting some work done is the accomplishment of the day.
 So we do a quick Google search on "how to stop procrastinating," and then you hit 2.3 million results with topics like "7 magical tips" or the "2-minute rule" — whatever that means — but nothing helped.
 Now don't get me wrong, you'll probably find some wonderful advice on how to master productivity.
 But these articles are written by sane people, which we are not.

 Procrastination isn't optional; there's always that nagging voice in your head telling you that one random thing needs your attention this instant.
 "It seems the Rational Decision-Maker in the procrastinator's brain is coexisting with a pet—the Instant Gratification Monkey," as [Tim Urban](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) wonderfully put it.
 Now I'm not here to tell you how to conquer your brain; there are better people than me with some outstanding advice on the matter.
 What I can do is share the many ways in which I've been able to circumvent these shortcomings (creatively) with automation.
 A plethora of technologies is available to everyone that leverage the power of apps and the web to make computers work for us.
 So let's discuss how to get shit done, efficiently, while fighting that damn monkey screaming in your head all day.